2018 Information Coach & Car Parking

 We have allocated some parking spaces within the town centre for coaches on a first come first served basis, spaces are limited; (see application form for details), making it far easier to drop off and pick up your passengers.
 Should you wish to pre-book a coach you can download an application form by clicking on the link below and returning it with the appropriate payment or you can pay via our online shop, please put in the note fields the number of vehicles and number of seats together with any other relevant information.
 Online Shop.

-The parking charge if available for those that arrive on the day without pre-booking will be £40 for a coach and £30 for a mini bus (maximum 16 seats), if you pre-book £35 for a coach and £25 for a mini bus and your space is reserved, enquiries for 2017 are already being received so if you want a particular location don’t delay, book today!
+The parking charge if available for those that arrive on the day without pre-booking will be an extra £5 per coach / minibus (maximum 16 seats), if you pre-book £35 – £50 for a coach and £25 – £40 for a mini bus depending on location and your space is reserved, bookings for 2018 are already being received so if you want a particular location don’t delay, book today!

 The details of how we can best accommodate coaches has now been agreed with the Police, see “Location” link for a map of Bridgwater.
 Email contact for coach parking only is Jon Jacobs

 Park & Ride

 Park ‘N’ Ride schemes are again in operation this year thanks to The Buses of Somerset.
 The service will operate from the following times on carnival day with parking from 2pm located just off J.23 M5 (British Car Auctions) – TA6 4TN & J.24 M5 (Junction 24 Ltd) – TA6 6DF, and from 11am at the Morrison’s Manufacturing Site in Bristol Road, use J.23 exit M5 – TA6 4AT.

 Park and Ride charges are £5 per car plus £1 per adult travelling.